 UPDATE: New PCMCH Resources on RSV Prevention for Infants and High-Risk Children

-PCMCH is pleased to share two new fact sheets on the prevention of RSV in infants and high-risk children.
-These resources provide valuable information and guidance to parents and healthcare providers to support the fall 2024 launch of the expanded infant and high-risk children RSV prevention program in Ontario.
+PCMCH is pleased to share two new fact sheets on the prevention of Respiratory Syncytial Virus (RSV) in infants and high-risk children.
+These resources provide essential information and guidance for both parents and healthcare providers, supporting the launch of the expanded RSV prevention program for infants and high-risk children in Ontario for the 2024/25 RSV season.

 -